Swinject/SwinjectStoryboard/README.md

 If you implicitly instantiate `UIWindow` and its root view controller, the registrations setup for "Main" storyboard can be shared with the referenced storyboard since `defaultContainer` is configured in `setup` method.

 ### Arguments
-if you want pass some arguments you can do in this way:
+if you want to pass some arguments, you can do it in such way:

 1) Register VC
 ```swift